Tormato: Recording

-Tormato was recorded from February to June 1978, and is the band's first recorded in two different London studios, Advision Studios in Fitzrovia and RAK Studios in Regent's Park.
-Initially they were split where the recording should take place; Howe and Squire wished to stay in London and suggested somewhere "warm and comfortable and easy", while others preferred to return to Switzerland where they had recorded Going for the One.
-The early studio sessions saw the return of Eddy Offord working with the band as their engineer and producer since Relayer (1974), but his involvement came to an end soon after.
-Left without a producer, the band decided to produce and mix the album themselves and hired Geoff Young and Nigel Luby, who had assisted with the production of Going for the One, as the engineers.
-This way of working caused internal issues as Wakeman recalled: "No one was afraid to say, 'Well, Jon, I think you should sing this part.'
+Tormato was recorded from February to June 1978, marking the first time the band divided tracking sessions between two different London facilities: Advision Studios in Fitzrovia and RAK Studios in Regent's Park.
+The musicians were initially divided over where the sessions should take place; Howe and Squire preferred to remain in London, suggesting a location that was "warm and comfortable and easy", whereas other members favoured a return to Switzerland, where they had recorded Going for the One.

+The early studio sessions saw the brief return of producer and engineer Eddy Offord, who had not worked with the band in a studio environment since Relayer (1974), though his involvement ceased shortly after tracking commenced.
+Left without an outside producer, the band members elected to produce and mix the record themselves, retaining Geoff Young and Nigel Luby—both of whom had assisted during the Swiss sessions—as lead audio engineers.
+This insular management approach caused considerable interpersonal friction; Wakeman later recalled that "no one was afraid to say, 'Well, Jon, I think you should sing this part.'
 Or 'Steve, that's a bad guitar part.'
 Tempers got frayed."
-Howe agreed with the view, and believed such tensions affected the album's sound quality and tone as a result.
-By the end of the recording sessions, Yes had recorded enough material to fit on one and a half albums.
-Tormato was released with nine tracks (although "Future Times" and "Rejoice" are linked together), the most on a Yes studio album since Fragile (1971).
+Howe concurred, noting that these studio arguments ultimately compromised the album's final sonic fidelity and tonal balance.
+By the conclusion of the tracking window, Yes had amassed enough material to fill an album and a half.
+Tormato was assembled with nine tracks (with "Future Times" and "Rejoice" paired as a single index), representing the highest number of discrete tracks on a Yes studio release since Fragile (1971).